jprotzman/signalk-venus-tanks-plugin/README.md

 Inject Signal K tank data onto host dbus.

+__pdjr-skplugin-venus-tanks__ is a plugin for Signal K servers running on Venus OS.

-__pdjr-skplugin-venus-tanks__ takes tank data from Signal K and injects it into the host dbus in a format compatible with requirements of Venus OS.
+The plugin takes tank data from Signal K and injects it into the host operating system's dbus in a format compatible with requirements of the Venus operating system.

-The plugin can be used to compensate for the deficiencies of Venus' tank data hndling and allow a Venus based display like the CCGX to render tank data even if it derives from an unsupported source like a multi-channel tank monitoring device.
+The plugin is designed to compensate for the deficiencies of Venus' tank data hndling and will allow a Venus based display like CCGX to render tank data even if it derives from an unsupported multi-channel tank monitoring device like a Maretron MFP100 or ??????
+SeeLevel.

 ## System requirements

-__pdjr-skplugin-venus-tanks__ has no special system requirements that must be met prior to installation.
+__pdjr-skplugin-venus-tanks__ will only operate is Signal K servers that run on Venus OS.

 ## Installation